Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 Most of the throng had fallen asleep, but the warriors were restless.
 From the quiet chatter in the room, Ljörn could tell they were worried about the same thing.

 There were only a few available chairs.
 Hjalvir sat on one, the others reserved for Sága and a few other well-dressed men.
-Sága was reading through a book, which she preserved from the rain.
+Sága was reading through a book, which she had preserved from the rain.

 Alfrir was beside Ljörn.
 He always sat like that when he wasn't wistful.
 He kept glancing at the group of the well-dressed men, as if he was thinking to talk about them.